open-ce/open-ce-builder/doc/README.open_ce_build.md

   --debug_output_id DEBUG_OUTPUT_ID
-                        Output ID in case of multiple output recipe, for which debug envs and scripts should be created. (default: None)
+                        Output ID in case of multiple output recipe, for which debug envs and scripts should be created. (default: None) --ppc_arch PPC_ARCH   Power Architecture to build for, such as "p9" or "p10".
+Use p10 for power10 enabled builds.
+                        (default: p9)

 ==============================================================================
 ```